 2015: Jean Sainsbury donated £1000 to help with the building of new feeding stations and Paxos municipality donated 1000 euros for supplies.
 WVS and Marchig contributed to flight costs for the September team and donated over £1000 worth of supplies.

 Rick Appleton who joined the PAWS team in 2014 was at the time working for Stanley House Vets in Colne.
 The vet practice raised £250 for PAWS by collecting the donations given by clients in September for nail clipping services.
 Our sincere thanks goes to all concerned and to Rick who volunteered for PAWS again in 2015.

 Residents on Paxos regularly arrange fund raising events on Paxos, which include curry evenings, bring & buy parties and Boxing Day swims.
 The latter event raised 212 euros in 2015 and 206 euros in 2016

 Ian & Elisabeth Bleasdale, the cartographers of the footpaths of Paxos, have always been avid supporters of PAWS and arrange fund raising events both in Paxos and the UK.
 They generously donated the proceeds of their walking book to PAWS in 2012 and 2013.

 In 2013, Lucy Davis whose parents, Pam and Les live on Paxos walked 100k from London to Brighton raising money for PAWS.
 This was an incredible achievement and Lucy raised £1321.50.
 The same year, Lindsay raised over £1000 doing a 56k walk along the Trans Pennine Way.
 Both these events are recorded in the photo gallery.

-PAWS is grateful to the many tourists and locals who donate money either directly to the PAWS bank account or via the collection boxes on Paxos.
+PAWS is grateful to the continued support of UK organisations and to the many tourists and locals on Paxos who donate money either directly to the PAWS bank account or via the collection boxes on the island.